QuentinRa/blog.quentinra.dev/programming-languages/mobile/android/others/net.md

 Any request will return a big string with the result inside.
 The JSON isn't converted to Kotlin as we haven't used any converted yet.

-➡️That's why every method inside "xxxAPI" is returning a String.
+➡️That's why every method inside "xxxAPI" returns a String.

 ➡️That's why the POST's request Body has the type String.